Monthly Tech-Tip from Tony Hansen SignUp

 Details

 Engobe consistency will change on storage so mix thoroughly and readjust the degree of gel on each use.
 Once it has stabilized to the ideal consistency the slurry will gel on storage and resist thinning without propeller mixing.
 It will also power mix to what appears to be too thin of a consistency, but will gel up quickly to working behaviour.
+It is common to mix or stir the slurry before the dipping of each piece.

 Engobes need to be thermal expansion compatible with the body also (but only after their fired shrinkages are matched).
 This is so that stresses coming with temperature change during service do not lead to flaking off in use.
 Of course, tableware will experience much more thermal stress than will floor tile, for example.
 When glaze is applied over an engobe, it is important that the thermal expansions complement each other.
 In tile, for example, the thermal expansion of the engobe needs to be between that of the body and the glaze.

 Engobe recipes found online often look like glazes, but they should not.
 Engobes are like bodies, there should be little or no frit or boron source in the recipe (except possibly at low temperatures).
-Excessive flux will compromise the most important attribute: opacity.
+Excessive flux will compromise opacity.
 More important, excessive flux will give the engobe a greater fired shrinkage than the body, introducing stresses that can severely test their bond and weaken the fired marriage.
 A vitreous engobe might have a fired shrinkage of 15%.
 Many stoneware bodies can be as little as 5-8%, vitreous bodies up to 10%.
 Earthenwares can exhibit a wide range of shrinkages depending on the firing temperature.
 Test bars of body and engobe can be fired at a range of temperatures to measure the fired shrinkages.
 Or, bi-clay strips can be made, these sandwich the body and engobe in a thin bar that curls during drying and firing to indicate fit or misfit.
 The lesson: Vitreous engobes on vitreous bodies, non-vitreous ones on non-vitreous bodies.

 Thermal expansion compatibility is especially important in commercial products.
 Engobes cannot stand tensile stresses any better than glazes, so it is normal that an engobe should be under at least some thermal compression (not too much of course, especially if it is applied thickly).
 If ware is glazed (most common), fit is even more important.
 There are two interfaces to consider, body-to-engobe and engobe-to-glaze.
 Thus body/engobe compatibility should be tested separately (without the glaze) and the engobe/glaze compatibility tested (without the body, e.g. using the EBCT test).
 It is very important to avoid situations where the engobe is under tension from the body and the glaze under compression on the engobe (and vice versa).
 Engobes do not bond to the body as well as a glaze, so poor fit combinations are more likely to produce peeling and chipping at that interface.
 Because of the two interfaces and three expansions, it is easy to misdiagnose the cause of failure.
 The ideal situation is where the glaze has a lower thermal expansion than the engobe (thus being compressed by it) and the engobe lower than the body (and compressed by it).
 Example COE's reported to us by one tile manufacturer: Body- 200.7, engobe - 196 to 201, glossy glaze - 179 to 181.

 Potters have options that are prohibitive in industry (because of cost and difficulty).
 For example, high percentages of zircon opacifier can be added for whiteness and opacity.
 Highly plastic and stickier mixes, lower specific gravities can be tolerated (they dry much slower).
 There is merit to creating a brushing version of your engobe, this enables close control of thickness and coverage.
-Use only CMC gum (not Veegum CER) to enable keeping the specific gravity as low as possible.
+Use only CMC gum (not Veegum CER) to enable keeping the specific gravity as high as possible.

 Related Information